 The Confluence is the second phase of the Waterloo Greenway project.
 It includes the restoration and reconstruction of approximately 13 acres along Waller Creek between 4th St. and Lady Bird Lake within the Waller Creek District.

-This project will improve water quality of the stormwater that already flows underneath the park and to capture and treat surface runoff from the north, west, and east sides of the park.
+The Watershed Protection Department is planning a project to implement Stormwater Control Measures in West Austin Park to improve water quality of the stormwater that already flows underneath the park and to capture and treat surface runoff from the north, west, and east sides of the park.

 The Watershed Protection Department and the Union Pacific Railroad are working in cooperation on this project to help with flooding along Whispering Valley Road and in the West Cow Path area.